 A vegan diet has enormous health advantages, as said by numerous examinations and books in recent years.
 Among the recent findings, a vegan diet is related to a lower risk of cancer incidences, and lower all-cause mortality.

 Interventional studies proved that a vegan diet promotes weight loss and individuals following a vegan diet have a lower BMI (Body Mass Index) and this was constant in healthy, diabetic and at-risk individuals.
-While in the case of diabetics, a vegan diet was effective in reducing body weight, waist circumference, LDL-cholesterol, fasting glucose, and HbA1c.
+In the case of diabetics, a vegan diet was effective in reducing body weight, waist circumference, LDL-cholesterol, fasting glucose, and HbA1c.
 It also had a strong influence on the cardiometabolic markers.

 High fibre content not only helps in reducing sugars but also reduces the incidences of diverticulosis.
 In the case of fats, the vegan sources of omega 3, strongly prevent atherosclerosis as well as optimize lipid profile.